top of page

 Scale Shifting: How the Familiar Becomes Strange

-MArch Y2, The University of Greenwich
+MArch / RIBA Part II, The University of Greenwich

 Please click the image above to read the thesis.